An easy, make-ahead strategy for Lasagna Bolognese that freezes well for those busy times when you need a hands-off dinner.

 Did you know?
 LasagnE is the plural form of lasagnA.
 You’re welcome.

-This lasagna is very easy to assemble ahead of time.
+This easy lasagna Bolognese recipe is very easy to prepare and assemble ahead of time.
 Then, you can either bake it the next day or freeze it and pull it out whenever you need a quick weeknight meal.
 You can also go vegetarian with the recipe by using marinara sauce rather than meaty Bolognese.

 I’ve taken Lasagna Bolognese to potluck parties, in which case I bake it beforehand and reheat in the oven at the party (if necessary).
 Then I cut squares of lasagna and let guests serve themselves.